kirstenland/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+To run the app, you will need a Trello board, api key and api token.
+First [create a Trello account](https://trello.com/signup) and then generate an api key and token following the instructions [here](https://trello.com/app-key).
+Add these to the `.env` file.
+Using the [Trello website](https://trello.com/), create a new board and add the board id (which should be in the url when looking at the board on Trello) to the `.env` file.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: